hananeouhammouch/MlOps-AzureML/README.md

 Dataset: https://www.kaggle.com/henriqueyamahata/bank-marketing

-Where we apply Ml-Ops principle by starting  with the authenticating to Azure Machine Learning services, then the creation of an Automated ML experiment , the deployment of the best model, after that enabling of the loging to review important log information, then consuming the model endpoint and finelly the creation and the publication of the pipeline to automate all this previous step.
+Where we apply MLOps principle by starting  with the authenticating to Azure Machine Learning services, then the creation of an Automated ML experiment , the deployment of the best model, after that enabling of the loging to review important log information, then consuming of the model endpoint and finelly the creation and the publication of the pipeline to automate all this previous step.

 ![projectdiagrame](Main-step-project.png "projectdiagrame")

 ## Architectural Diagram
-The architectual diagram of the project with the main step of each phase critical to the overall flow is described bellow:
+The architectual diagram of the project with the main step of each critical phase to the overall flow is described bellow:

 ![architector](architector.png "architector")